maxiwoj/DuoLogic/README.md

 NOTE: Before every commit to the git remember to clean the directory with command "make clean"

 On Windows: Install library pdcurses and add compilation and linking flags to the IDE you will use.

 The game instruction: In the game take part 2 players (player of truth and player of false).
 Each one of them wants to win the game by evaluatin vertical and horizontal sentences to truth (PoTruth) or to false (PoFalse).
 They can only use 3 operands: and, or and not.
 Every player can use every one of possible operands, but PoTruth usually will need "or" and PoFalse "and".
 They both can use the "not" operand but only when not all places for "and" and "or" are filled.

+DESCRIPTION OF FILES IN THE PROJECT:
+In ./additional are files needed to run the game (definitions of the logical operators).
+2-unknown 1-truth 0-false

+*.cpp - project files needed to compilation.
+Names of those files are also their desrciption.